 Boxwood mite (Eurytetranychus buxi)

 These tiny spider-like mites attack leaf surfaces, resulting in yellow scratch-like spots on the upper surface of leaves, giving them a silvery appearance from a distance.
-Treatment is with repeated strong sprays of water.

 Less common boxwood pests are nematodes, boxwood leafminer and other fungi, such as Fusarium and Macrophoma.

 This is a very complex subject and in view of its significance in the gardening world various trials and other research are being undertaken by a number of recognised horticultural societies throughout the world.

 Our magazine Topiarius has included several articles on the various diseases prevalent with box.
 The following references make interesting further reading:

 - ‘RHS Research-box blight under investigation’ an extract from the RHS Journal ‘The Garden’ Volume 10 Summer 2006 page 6

 - ‘Box Blight’ – from a talk given by Dr Beatrice Henricot at the RHS – Volume 6 Summer 2003 pages 28/30 – Download PDF of article

 - ‘Green Lacewings – (Chrysoperia carnea) as predators of box psyllids’ – Volume 5 Winter 2002/2003 pages 16/19 – Download PDF of article

 - ‘Box psyllids-biology, occurrence and predators’ – Volume 5 Winter 2002/2003 pages 14/15 – Download PDF of article